amaiya/causalnlp/README.md

 ## Usage

-### What is the causal impact of a positive review on a product click?
+### Example: What is the causal impact of a positive review on a product click?

 ```python
 import pandas as pd